It's 2018 and USB Type-C Is Still a Mess - Slashdot

 Apple's solution puts delicate springy contacts on the device side which is way worse.

+Sent from my MacBook Pro (before anyone calls me an Apple hater)

-Really bad design (Score:2)
+Really bad design (Score:3)

 This is almost a textbook example for the "Second System Effect" (Brooks).
 They put in everything and the kitchen sink.
 That is about the worst fail in engineering that you can have and still (seemingly) have a specification that looks like it may be possible to implement.
 Whoever designed this completely forgot that KISS is the prime directive for any form of engineering that needs to work.